hmchen47/Programming/WebDev/Frontend-W3C/1-HTML5CSSFund/02-Attributes.md

 Like in the example above, the header can and frequently does contain headings `<h1>` to `<h6>`.
 In the case of headings, they do not have be to be used within a header.

-Important: Headings are extremely helpful as a navigation tool for assistive technology users.
+__Important__: Headings are extremely helpful as a navigation tool for assistive technology users.
 While it is valid to skip header levels (have an h4 after an h2), it is not a good practice.
 Assistive technology often relies on the semantics of headings to understand your document's structure.
-More information is provided in Using h1-h6 to identify headings.
+More information is provided in [Using h1-h6 to identify headings](https://www.w3.org/TR/WCAG20-TECHS/H42.html).

 [Example Code](src/2.3.4-h12h6.html)

 Assistive technology uses heading markup, `<h1>` to `<h6>` to identify headings in a document.
 By using them to define your document's structure, a screen reader that parses your Web page will in some manner indicate the heading level.
 For example, raise its voice to indicate higher level headings or announce the heading level with the text it reads.
 They can also navigate through the headings quicker making it easier for the user to navigate contents of the Web page.

-You can learn more about the source of this technique in that other W3C resource page about headings.
+You can learn more about the source of this technique in that [other W3C resource page about headings](https://www.w3.org/WAI/tutorials/page-structure/headings/).

 #### Can you have more than one 'header', 'footer' and 'nav'?